What is a Central Vacuum System?

 If you do not have the experience required to get the C-61/D-4 Central Vacuum systems Contractor license, not to worry!

 Your journey begins here.
-Generally someone looking to become vacuum systems contractor would want to look into an apprenticeship for find an experienced person to work with.
+Generally, someone looking to become a vacuum systems contractor would want to look into an apprenticeship to find an experienced person to work with.

-For a detailed explanation on this process, check out my article: Apprentice vs Journeyman!
+For a detailed explanation of this process, check out my article: Apprentice vs Journeyman!